The Real Estate M&A and Private Equity Review: Austria

 As in other jurisdictions, real estate acquisitions in Austria may differ both in the structuring of the sale process and in the deal structure itself.

 The structuring of an investment for the acquisition of property is based on various economic, fiscal and legal considerations, whereby investments may generally be structured as asset or share deals.
 The advantage of an asset deal is that the investor may be better aware of the transaction scope (particularly in relation to the potential tax or other liabilities of a pre-existing company), whereas a share deal is generally tax advantageous as, with the correct structuring, real estate transfer tax can be avoided.
 This is possible, as an asset deal generally triggers Austrian real estate transfer tax at a rate of 3.5 per cent of the consideration, whereas only a transfer of at least 95 per cent of the shares in a company holding Austrian real estate is subject to real estate transfer tax.
-In light of this, it has become common practice to implement a share deal structure with two acquiring entities that must each acquire more than 5 per cent in the target company (e.g., a 94 per cent/6 per cent structure).
+In light of this, it has become common practice to implement a share deal structure with two acquiring entities that must each acquire more than 5 per cent in the target company (e.g. a 94 per cent/6 per cent structure).
 Furthermore, a share deal will not result in a change in the ownership of the property itself, which means that registration fees of 1.1 per cent of the market value of the real estate may also be avoided.

 Real estate acquisitions through asset or share deals are not subject to a special legislation regime, but rather to various civil, corporate, tax, stock exchange and antitrust laws.
 The relevant provisions on asset deals can be found in the Austrian Commercial Code, as well as the Austrian General Civil Code.
-Mergers, demergers and transformations, on the other hand, are regulated in the Stock Corporation Act, the Act on Limited Liability Companies as well as specific laws.
+Mergers, demergers and transformations, however, are regulated in the Stock Corporation Act, the Act on Limited Liability Companies as well as specific laws.
 Listed companies, as well as the transactions in listed companies, are additionally regulated by the Austrian capital market laws.
 Acquisitions by foreigners are often subject to approvals by regional land authorities (see Section IV.v).

 The following legal forms are typically used as real estate holding entities and acquisition vehicles (if an Austrian entity is chosen at all):